 In the comics, however, there are about as many Mjolnirs as there are worthy wielders — which is surprisingly a lot!
-Each and every version Mjolnir in the multiverse somehow reflects its wielder, imbuing them with incredible abilities and thunderous power.
-This Thorsday, let’s take a look at six different styles of the legendary weapon of Thor.
+Each and every version Mjolnir in the Multiverse somehow reflects its wielder, imbuing them with incredible abilities and thunderous power.
+Let’s take a look at six different styles of the legendary weapon of Thor within the Marvel universe.

 Mjolnir in the MCU

-Mjolnir, meaning “that which smashes“, is the most constant and iconic weapon of Thor in the MCU.
+Mjolnir, meaning “that which smashes,” is the most constant and iconic weapon of Thor in the MCU.
 The cinematic Mjolnir was forged in the heart of a dying star, and is incredibly tied to its worthiness enchantments.
 It grants its owner powers of flight, elemental control over storms, great strength, and energy projection.

 It began with a man and a walking stick… The classic Mjolnir of the comics is an incredibly mysterious weapon.
 Inscribed with the famous enchantment, “Whosoever holds this hammer, if he be worthy, shall possess the power of Thor,” this hammer has been both a weapon of destruction and a tool of creation.
-Forged from uru, the mystical metal, the hammer derives its most potent magic from the wild spirit of a sentient superstorm, the Mother of Storms.
+Forged from Uru, a mystical metal, the hammer derives its most potent magic from the wild spirit of a sentient superstorm, the Mother of Storms.

 In recent years, the inscription on the hammer has changed to reflect its wielder, Jane Foster as Thor, and her immense worthiness.
 Under Jane’s ownership, Mjolnir revealed it has the power to become a corporeal being while separated from Thor.
 This was the first time this power was ever seen in the comics, and Mjolnir claims it can only perform that feat after centuries of storing energy.

 Stormbreaker was a hammer specially created for Korbinite warrior Beta Ray Bill after he rightfully bested Thor Odinson in battle.
 He felt he had no right to claim Mjolnir, and so Odin commissioned the dwarves of Nidavellir to create the golden hammer Stormbreaker.
 By striking it down, Beta Ray Bill is able to revert to his completely Korbinite form rather than his heroic guise.
 In the MCU, the hammer constructed during Avengers: Infinity War is also called Stormbreaker.

 Walterson witnessed the hero’s restoration to his full Asgardian glory, and was present when Thor’s goat Toothgnasher chipped off a small sliver of Mjolnir with its hoof.
-As Thor departed, Puddlegulp lifted the uru sliver and transformed into Throg, the Frog of Thunder.
+As Thor departed, Puddlegulp lifted the Uru sliver and transformed into Throg, the Frog of Thunder.
 The small shard of the hammer morphed into a miniature Mjolnir, becoming Throg’s mighty weapon Frogjolnir.

 Mjolnir from Earth-14325